chinamike65/hugo-tuolesi/content/book2/book2en.md

 The earths in other heavenly realms, the earths inhabited by devas, and the other pure lands are all earths, but they are not the earths mentioned in our offering mantra.

-The earths in Manza are all habitable earths.
+The earths in Mandala are all habitable earths.

 After the visualization of the thirteen earths is completed, there are a few very special offerings to be visualized: the King of Baoshan, the wishful tree, the ox full of desire, and the natural rice.